-In a previous post I explained how load the syntactic and morphological information given by SyntaxNet into NLTK structures by parsing the standard output.
-Although useful this is does not scale when one wants to process thousands of sentences, but finally I’ve found a Docker image to setup SyntaxNet as a web-service.
+In a previous post I explained how to load the syntactic and morphological information given by SyntaxNet into NLTK structures by parsing the standard output.
+Although useful this does not scale when one wants to process thousands of sentences, but finally, I’ve found a Docker image to set up SyntaxNet as a web-service.

 It turns out this is simple and straightforward using a Docker image.
 Here are the steps on how to do it, and setting up for Portuguese:

 1. Install Docker

 The first thing is to install Docker, the easiest way is to follow a tutorial.
 I’ve found a simple and straightforward tutorial for Ubuntu 16.04.

 The next step is to install a Docker image which already contains Tensorflow together with SyntaxNet and provides an API interface exposing the model via a web interface.

 docker build . -t syntaxnet-api) you can specify which language you want SyntaxNet to parse.
 This is done by updating the following line in

 -language_code_to_model_name['en'] = 'English'

 +language_code_to_model_name['pt'] = 'Portuguese'